 - The Almond porridge is served with white sugar mixed with cinnamon.

 For those who don’t have time or will to make their own rice porridge, it is possible to buy it ready-made in Icelandic supermarkets.
-You can both buy rice porridge (called grjónagrautur) and Risalamande (called hrísmjólk) with caramel or redcurrant and raspberry sauce.
+You can buy rice porridge (called grjónagrautur) and Risalamande (called hrísmjólk) with caramel or redcurrant and raspberry sauce.